simpledevio/markdown-tutorial/.tutorial/1-markdown.md

 ## Instructions

 Try typing each of the examples below into `practice.md`.
+Don't forget to open up the Markdown Preview.
+Press Cmd+Shift+P on macOS and Ctrl+Shift+P on Windows to open up the Command Palette and then search for `Markdown: Open Preview`.

 ## Headings